CosmoAI-AES/CosmoSim/README.md

 ## Versions

-The main branches are
++ The imortant git branches are
     - develop is the current state of the art
     - master should be the last stable version

-## Releases
++ Releases
     - v-test-* are test releases, used to debug workflows.
 Please ignore.
-- v2.0.0 (19 Dec 2022) provides the new GUI and CLI tools written
-  in Python, with several new features and corrected models.
-    - v2.0.1..3 patches to v2.0.0

-## Older Tags
+    - see the releases on githun and CHANGELOG.md

-Prior to v2.0.0 some releases have been tagged, but not registered as releases in github.
++ Prior to v2.0.0 some releases have been tagged, but not registered as releases in github.
     - v0.1.0, v0.2.0, v1.0.0 are versions made by the u/g students
       Spring 2022.
     - v1.0.1 is cleaned up to be able to build v1.0.0

 ## Caveats